Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: The stationary phase

 Next, we consider the ZZ-CV process in the $(\xi, v)-$coordinate.
 Let $(X_n^*)_{n=1}^{\infty} = (T_n \circ \bs{Y}^{(n)})_{n = 1}^{\infty}$ be a random sequence of reference points in $(\mathbb{R}^d)^{\mathbb{N}}$ as used in ZZ-CV.
 Define $\xi^*_n = \xi(X^*_n)$ for all $n$ i.e. $\xi^*_n = n^{1/2}(X^*_n - \hat{x}_n)$.
 For any observed value $x^*_n$ of $X^*_n$, the $i$-th switching rate in $\xi$ parameter is given by

 where

 The magnitude of the switching rates depends explicitly on the sequence of reference points and their distance to $\hat{x}_n$.
 A reasonable choice for $T_n$ is to ensure $X^*_n$ is sufficiently close to $\hat{x}_n$.
-Motivated by the scaling arguments in \cite{bierkens2019}, we suppose that the reference points are chosen such that $\|X^*_n - \hat{x}_n\| = O(n^{-1/2})$ i.e. $\xi^*_n$ converges to some finite random element.
+Suppose that the reference points are chosen such that $\|X^*_n - \hat{x}_n\| = O_{p}(n^{-1/2})$ i.e. $\xi^*_n$ converges to some finite random element.
 Then, it can be shown that the ZZ-CV switching rates in $\xi$ coordinate are of magnitude $O(n^{1/2})$.
 This implies, in the $(\xi, v)-$coordinate, the position and the velocity process mix at the same rate which is $O(n^{1/2})$.
 Slowing down time by a factor $n^{-1/2}$ brings both the components back to the unit time scale.
 Consequently, the limiting process is a Zig-Zag process with an appropriate switching rate.

 Let $m(n) = m$ be fixed for some $m \in \mathbb{N}$.
 For each $n > m$, let $Z^n_t = (X^n_t, V^n_t)_{t \ge 0}$ be a ZZ-CV process targeting the posterior $\Pi^{(n)}$ with reference point $x^*_n$ and fixed sub-sample size $m$.
 Define